madnessinvestor/arclotteryfaucet/replit.md

-# ArcMiner - Fake USDC Mining dApp
+# Arc Lottery Faucet - Spin to Win USDC

 ## Overview

-ArcMiner is a decentralized application (dApp) that simulates USDC mining on the Arc Testnet.
-Users connect their wallet, run a simulated mining process, and claim fake USDC tokens from a pre-deployed smart contract.
-The application provides a gamified mining experience with progress tracking, hash rate simulation, and claim history.
+Arc Lottery Faucet is a fun decentralized application (dApp) where users can spin a lottery wheel to win USDC on the Arc Testnet.
+Users connect their wallet, spin the colorful wheel, and claim their prize (200 USDC) from a pre-deployed smart contract.
+The application provides a gamified faucet experience with an animated spinning wheel and claim tracking.

 ## User Preferences